CrackedPolishedBlackstoneBricksMC/toybox/README.md

   * don't tie the format parsers to their representation
   * possibly a new module containing definitions for class/field/method/package mappings, and MCP is just a module depending on it?
   * that way i can reuse those definitions in other mapping formats
-* split off GSON utilities into their own modules (so you can use without GSON or slot in your own json api)
 * more tests lol

 There is also fabric mappingio, which [has a cool visitor api](https://github.com/FabricMC/mapping-io/blob/dev/src/main/java/net/fabricmc/mappingio/MappingVisitor.java) and [supports a lot of formats](https://github.com/FabricMC/mapping-io/blob/dev/src/main/java/net/fabricmc/mappingio/format/MappingFormat.java) but is geared towrads modern MCP obviously, so it doesn't support package mappings or fields.csv/methods.csv